jcrist/skein/docs/source/distributing-files.rst

   The time the resource was last modified.
 Optional; if not provided will be determined by the file system.
 In most cases the default is what you want.

-As a shorthand, values may be the source path instead of a :class:`File` object.
+As a shorthand, values may be the source path instead of a :class:`skein.File` object.

 **Example**